 - (g) Parking for the group home shall typically be confined to the street frontage, drive-way, and garage of the group home. - (h) The Group Home Special Use Permit shall be issued to a specific operator or organization and will not be transferable to another party. - (i) No group home shall be occupied until approvals from both the City of Lakewood and the appropriate licensing agency, when necessary, are received.
-In the case of group homes for the elderly, licensing agency approval shall consist of approval by Jefferson County as an adult foster care home, or by the State of Colorado as a personal care boarding home or alternative care boarding home. - (j) Every group home shall be limited to a maximum of eight (8) client residents, as well as a maximum of twelve (12) total residents (living in the dwelling as a primary residence) unless all of the following conditions can be met: - (1) A ratio of at least 1,000 square feet of lot area per resident is provided; and - (2) The structure meets or exceeds habitable floor area requirements of the licensing agency or if no license is required, meets requirements of Jefferson County Social Services for a similar licensed use; and - (3) A recommendation from the licensing agency setting forth the reasons for a higher number of residents is provided; and - (4) The Planning Commission determines that no substantial negative impact to the subject or nearby properties will result from the number of residents proposed. - If the Planning Commission approves a number of client residents above eight (8), such approval shall appear in the Planning Commission Resolution of Approval.
-In addition, the Planning Commission may determine that a lower number of total residents is necessary to assure compatibility with surrounding properties, and may include such a restriction in the approving resolution. - (k) Services provided within the group home setting should not include on-going medical or psychiatric treatment normally associated with a hospital or clinic setting, or a group living quarters, as determined by licensing agency. - (1) Every group home Special Use Permit shall be subject to a review six (6) months after approval, and at such other times as the Director of Community Development deems appropriate based on valid complaints, or inappropriate activities or violations of conditions of approval of the Special Use Permit.
-This review shall follow the procedure of the neighborhood referral process.
-The purpose of the review shall be to provide a forum for the Special Use Permit holder and neighbors to discuss and resolve any concerns raised in the initial period of operation or upon receipt of a valid complaint.
-Any unresolved issues shall be reviewed by the Director according to the complaint resolution process listed in this Article.
+In the case of group homes for the elderly, licensing agency approval shall consist of approval by Jefferson County as an adult foster care home, or by the State of Colorado as a personal care boarding home or alternative care boarding home. - (j) Every group home shall be limited to a maximum of twelve (12) total residents living in the dwelling as a primary residence, with not more than eight (8) client residents, unless all of the following conditions can be met: - (1) A minimum of one thousand (1,000) square feet of lot area is maintained per person (client and other) residing in the the dwelling. - (2) The structure meets or exceeds habitable floor area requirements of the licensing agency or if no license is required, meets requirements of Jefferson County Social Services for a similar licensed use; and - (3) A favorable recommendation is provided by the licensing agency setting forth the reasons for a higher number of residents is provided; and - (4) The Planning Commission determines that no substantial negative impact to the subject or nearby properties will result from the additional number of residents proposed. - If the Planning Commission approves a number of client residents above eight (8), such approval shall appear in the Planning Commission Resolution of Approval.
+In addition, the Planning Commission may determine that a lower number of total residents is necessary to assure compatibility with surrounding properties, and may include such a restriction in the approving resolution. - (k) Services provided within the group home setting should not include on-going medical or psychiatric treatment normally associated with a hospital or clinic setting, or a group living quarters, as determined by licensing agency.

-(m) Any group home existing as of the effective date of this Ordinance 0-88-67 shall have a period not to exceed one hundred eighty (180) days to come into compliance with the above listed standards; except that any existing group home that does not currently meet the separation standards of subsection (c) shall not be considered to be in violation of this section.
+(1) Any group home existing as of the effective date of this Ordinance 0-88-67 shall have a period not to exceed one hundred eighty (180) days to come into compliance with the above listed standards; except that any existing group home that does not currently meet the separation standards of subsection (c) shall not be considered to be in violation of this section.
 Upon proof that an existing group home meets the above listed standards, the Director of Community Development shall cause to be issued a Special Use Permit for the existing use, indicating that all conditions and revocation procedures listed in this Article shall be in full force and effect.
 Any existing group home failing to comply shall be considered to be in violation of this Ordinance and subject to the procedures set forth in 17-6-3 above, unless a Special Use Permit is applied for according to the procedures listed in Section 17-6-2, and issued by Planning Commission.
 (As amended by 0-88-67, effective date 2/11/89.)